BEFORE COMMENCEMENT DAY

 Honors Program graduates will be hooded on-stage during the commencement ceremony.

 Parking will be ably handled and directed by Campus Safety and DeKalb County police officers; overflow parking is directed to the two churches adjacent to Oglethorpe.
 Graduates must check in by 8 a.m., and guests should be seated no later than 8:50 a.m.; be sure to allow ample time for parking and walking to the ceremony site.
 There will be shuttles and golf carts on site to transport elderly guests from distant parking.

 For guests using a wheelchair, walker, or any other assistance device, (please note that Oglethorpe does not provide onsite wheelchairs) the closest access to the location of the ceremony is the circular drive at the front of the campus.
 Campus Safety personnel can assist and direct to this drop-off point and then re-direct to nearby parking.
 For the ease of parking and seating, it is strongly advised that these guest arrive on campus at least 45 minutes before the ceremony begins.
-Please use the RSVP form to register your need for this accommodation no later than May 13 and to receive a dashboard marker.
+Please register your need for this accommodation no later than May 11 and to receive a dashboard marker.
 Above all, please be considerate of all of our guests and request this accommodation only as needed.
 Remember, there will be shuttles and golf carts in service.

 What to Wear

 The gown and hood add an extra layer of clothing to whatever you are wearing.
 You will also be sitting in the sun, which will warm you significantly.
 Unless the weather is exceptionally cool, you should dress according to the general guidelines below.
 And by the way, don’t even think about going barefoot - the stage gets very hot, and you will burn the bottom of your feet.